KirillBaranov/kb-labs-plugin-template/docs/template-setup-guide.md

 | `template.hello.greeting` | Artifact ID example | `contract.ts`, CLI/REST logging/tests |

 Review this table whenever you rename IDs to ensure consistency across contracts, manifest, implementation, and tests.

+- Update `tsconfig.paths.json` by running `pnpm devkit:paths` after renaming packages so the workspace aliases point to the new paths (TypeScript uses it to resolve `@kb-labs/...` imports across repos).
+- Keep documentation and README snippets consistent with the new naming, so future contributors immediately understand your plugin surface.